 Can I run more than one Edge extension at the same time?

 You should generally keep one VPN extension active in Edge to avoid conflicts.
 Running multiple VPNs can create routing loops or break connections.
-Best VPN for USA Travelling in 2026
+Super vpn owner guide: how to choose, compare, and use the best VPNs for privacy, streaming, and security in 2026

 Will using a VPN extension slow down Edge browsing?